 Suppose, for example, that a patient goes to the ER with stomach pain because their primary healthcare provider is off the clock.
 ER doctors could potentially access medical records to discover that the patient suffers from Crohn’s disease, helping to inform their diagnosis and treatment.

 If the patient then visits a primary physician after the fact, the doctor can access records added by ER healthcare providers to see the results of any tests performed and learn what treatments were administered.
 This level of information sharing allows for coordination of care that is only to the benefit of the patient.

-EHRs also increase efficiency, decrease costs, and improve patient care overall.
+Converting from paper to electronic medical records also increases efficiency, decreases costs, and improves patient care overall.
 In addition, they could pave the way for a level of self-directed care, or at least at-home monitoring, that makes it easier for patients to manage illnesses and chronic conditions.
 The potential for good is almost unlimited.